 - Prices and refunds

-The jurisdiction of this company is a big plus.
+NordVPN’s Panama jurisdiction is a big plus.
 Panama isn’t involved in any of the big international spying and data collection alliances.
-And the country has no mandatory data retention.
-This lets NordVPN be a no-logs VPN service without government interference.
+And the country has no mandatory data retention, which we see with UK VPN services.
+This lets NordVPN operate as a true no-logs VPN service without government interference.

 Despite being owned by a US company, TunnelBear is actually based in Canada.
 Unfortunately, this is at best only a tiny improvement since Canada is also a member of the Five Eyes.